vbarbarosh/laravel-debug-eval/README.md

-A rudimentary UI and backend for evaluating PHP remotely.
+A UI and backend for evaluating PHP remotely.
 For debugging purposes only.

 ![cover](cover.png)